bpunya/roll20-api/KABOOM/README.md

 When you use KABOOM as a chat command, you need to have a token selected.
 ONLY minimum range is required.
 Everything else is optional.

-*<minimum-range>* is the minimum distance that everything should be shoved away by.
+**minimum-range** is the minimum distance that everything should be shoved away by.
 This can be negative
                 if you want to pull things towards the object instead of pushing away.

-*<maximum-range>* is the maximum distance that the script search for objects to manipulate.
+**maximum-range** is the maximum distance that the script search for objects to manipulate.
 If something is
                 beyond this point, it will not move.
-Defaults to <minimum range> * explosion_ratio
+Defaults to **minimum range * explosion_ratio**.
+This must be positive if minimum-range is negative.

-*<options>* are either 'vfx', 'no-vfx', 'invisible', 'invis' to change whether an explosion effect appears,
+**options** are either 'vfx', 'no vfx', 'no-vfx', 'invisible', 'invis' to change whether an explosion effect appears,
-          or 'scatter' if you want to scatter tokens away from the explosion/implosion point more randomly.
+          or 'scatter' and 'no scatter' if you want to scatter tokens away from the explosion/implosion point more randomly.

-*<more-options>* can be found in the help menu, which is reached by typing "!KABOOM" or "!KABOOM --help" into chat.
+**--default-options** can be found in the help menu, which is reached by typing `!KABOOM` or `!KABOOM --help` into chat.

 ###Through the API:
 The simplest function call looks something like this: